 400 years ago in the little icy age of sailing ships exploration & colonisation, the Clark’s of Middlesex laboured and loved.

-in the 17th century when Oliver Cromwell was Lord Protector…WHO?
-WHAT?
-WHERE?
-WHEN?
-My 14 years of English education missed informing me of this History (and it seems from every Brit I come across in Australia).
+FOLLOWING MY ANCESTRAL RECORDS DOWN TO THE 17th century when Oliver Cromwell was Lord Protector..It was a shock to realise I didn’t know about the English Republic!
+In my 14 years of English education the Parliament had missed informing me of this History (and it seems from every Brit I come across in Australia).

 I am compelled to write and research with the wonders of wi-fi technology, the history of my Maternal Middlesex mob…of ROPE-MAKERS, SAILORS, MARINER, ANCHOR-SMITHS along Wapping Wall, East of the Tower of London.